Mubinul Azim: Paintings

-Azim was a prominent figure in the art scene of Pakistan all through the 60s.
+Mubinul Azim was a prominent figure in the art scene of Pakistan all through the 60s.
 He moved to Karachi in 1957.
 His works were exhibited widely.
-Out of a careful mosaic of detail, environmental and psychological, Azim constructed artistic impression of modern life.
+Out of a careful mosaic of detail, environmental and psychological, Mubinul Azim constructed an artistic impression of modern life.
 He had a passion for detail, naturalistic detail that is selective and expressive of a conscious programme.
 His art is an affair of impression, built up mentally through observation.
-His boats, burnt-out landscape, jazz musicians, city buildings are an endless procession of impression.
-He registered the elegance and squalor, the glamour and disenchantment, the charm and the longings of city life and country life with an impartial brush.
+His boats, burnt-out landscape, jazz musicians, and city buildings are an endless procession of impressions.
+He registered the elegance and squalor, the glamour and disenchantment, and the charm and the longings of city life and country life with an impartial brush.
 He loved to be in the natural setting full of delicate perception and conceived in terms of the individual's surroundings.
-His compositions are often made on the diagonal, with a horizon line, thus creating a more shallow space and in which decorative elements of design, the play of colour and flat shape and flat colour masses can be expressed in more striking patterns.
-He used colour in subtle touches as a kind of compositional counterpoint to the play of line and arabesques of movement.
-Azim taught at an art institute in Karachi and Dhaka (1956 - 1971).
-However, he always kept in touch with his contemporaries in Dhaka and returned to Dhaka (1973) after the Liberation War.
+His compositions are often made on the diagonal, with a horizon line, thus creating a more shallow space in which decorative elements of design, the play of color, and flat shapes and flat color masses can be expressed in more striking patterns.
+He used color in subtle touches as a kind of compositional counterpoint to the play of line and arabesques of movement.
+Mubinul Azim taught at an art institute in Karachi and Dhaka (1956-1971).
+However, he always kept in touch with his contemporaries in Dhaka.
+Mubinul Azim returned to Dhaka in 1973 after the Liberation War.

 Personal life and death

-Azim was married to Momtaz Azim.Their two daughters are Humaira Azim and Sumaira Azim.
-Azim died on 1 November 1975 in Dhaka.
+Mubinul Azim was married to Momtaz Azim.
+Their two daughters are Humaira Azim and Sumaira Azim.
+Mubinul Azim died on 1 November 1975 in Dhaka.
 He was buried at Banani Graveyard, Dhaka.
 Mrs. Momtaz Azim has preserved and documented the collections of the book Mubinul Azim - Colours and Dreams (2015).
-This book is a collection of reports, articles, and discussions on Azim and his works.
-This collection was published by Bengal Publications as a tribute to Azim.
+This book is a collection of reports, articles, and discussions on Mubinul Azim and his works.
+This collection was published by Bengal Publications as a tribute to Mubinul Azim.